CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_script2.png)

-Once we found the password i retrieved the list of users with rid-brute and then sprayed to retrieve the pair:
+Once i found the password i retrieved the list of users with rid-brute and then sprayed to retrieve the pair:

 ![diagram](../images/Support/Support_users.png)